C0braD3v/TheSimpsonsQuoteAPI-SDK-GO/README.md

 # TheSimpsonsQuoteAPI-SDK-GO
-A GO SDK for the SimpsonsQuote API by JLuboff. (https://github.com/JLuboff/TheSimpsonsQuoteAPI)
+A GO SDK for [The SimpsonsQuote API by JLuboff](https://github.com/JLuboff/TheSimpsonsQuoteAPI).

 # Usage